Baby bonus: Luxembourg

 Luxembourg's baby bonus system is split into three stages, known as allocation prénatale (prenatal allowance), allocation de naissance (birth allowance) and allocation postnatale (postnatal allowance).
 The allowance is universal and is not means-tested.

 The total allowance amounts to €1,740.09, paid in three sums of €580.03 once each stage is complete.

 The prenatal allowance can be claimed once a woman has undergone 5 obstetric examinations and 1 dental examination.

 The birth allowance can be claimed once a woman has undergone a postnatal gynaecological examination.
 This way, a woman whose baby is stillborn or dies shortly after birth is still entitled to the first two parts of the baby bonus.

 The postnatal allowance can be claimed once the child has turned 2 years old and has undergone 6 medical examinations with a paediatrician.

 Poland

-In April 2016, the PiS government, in response to low fertility rates in Poland, introduced the Family 500+ program.
+In April 2016, the Law and Justice government, in response to low fertility rates in Poland, introduced the Family 500+ program.
 For every second child, parents receive 500PLN ($133) monthly until the child turns 18.
 For example, if a family has three children, they would receive 1000PLN every month until the oldest child turns 18, after which they would receive 500PLN.

 In July 2019, the Family 500+ program was extended to include 500PLN for the first child, regardless of family's economic status.